 147.165(+), FM PL 167.9 Hz

 FARA sponsors the W4VA/R VHF repeater in Warrenton, Virginia on a frequency of 147.165(+) MHz.
-It is dual mode with primary and priority mode of analog FM and eventual secondary mode of digital C4FM (summer 2018*).
+It is dual mode with primary and priority mode of analog FM and eventual secondary mode of digital C4FM (pending*).
 Both modes require access signal/code: PL 167.9 Hz for FM and code DSQ 79 for C4FM.

 The repeater has an output PL of 167.9 Hz in analog FM mode and provides excellent coverage throughout much of Northern Virginia.
 Avoid the squelch burst on your receiver by setting your receiver to CTCSS mode with the above tone frequency.